malikabass1656/Awesome-LLM-based-Text2SQL/README.md

 ## 🪴 Taxonomy

-The implementation of recent LLM-based text-to-SQL methods primarily relies on in-context learning and fine-tuning, enabled by the release of both powerful proprietary and well-architected open-source LLMs. **A detailed categorization of text-to-SQL methods can be found in [our paper](https://arxiv.org/pdf/2406.08426#page=3), and subsequent latest research papers will be continually updated and aligned with this taxonomy.**  [[Paper]()] [[Code]()]
+The implementation of recent LLM-based text-to-SQL methods primarily relies on in-context learning and fine-tuning, enabled by the release of both powerful proprietary and well-architected open-source LLMs. **A detailed categorization of text-to-SQL methods can be found in [our paper](https://arxiv.org/pdf/2406.08426#page=3), and subsequent latest research papers will be continually updated and aligned with this taxonomy.**

 ### In-context Learning